tonyc/open890/README.md

 ### Mac OS

-MacOS users will need to enable the "Allow applications from any developer" security feature.
+MacOS users will need to enable the "Allow applications from any developer" security feature as described below:

 #### Mac OS 13 (Ventura) and later: